Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Application: Data-Driven Coarse-Graining for Multiscale Diffusion Processes

 which approximately retains the essential statistical properties of $X^\varepsilon$ for $\varepsilon\ll 1$.
 This strategy can be made rigorous using homogenization theory; see \cite[Ch.\ $11$ and $18$]{Pavliotis2008book} and the references therein for details.
-In fact, it is well-known that process $X^\varepsilon$ solving \eqref{eq:sde:generic:fastslow:slow} converges weakly in $C([0,T],\R^d)$ to $X$ solving \eqref{eq:sde:generic:effective}, provided that the fast process $Y^\varepsilon$ is ergodic and the centering condition is satisfied.
-That is, $X^\varepsilon$ is a weak perturbation of $X$ in the sense of Definition \ref{def:input:perturbation}, so that data-driven coarse-graining corresponds to estimating parameters in \eqref{eq:sde:generic:effective} based on a perturbed input.
+In fact, it is well-known that the process $X^\varepsilon$ solving \eqref{eq:sde:generic:fastslow:slow} converges weakly in $C([0,T],\R^d)$ to $X$ solving \eqref{eq:sde:generic:effective}, provided that the fast process $Y^\varepsilon$ is ergodic and the centering condition is satisfied.
+That is, $X^\varepsilon$ is a weak perturbation of $X$ in the sense of Definition \ref{def:input:perturbation} so that data-driven coarse-graining corresponds precisely to the problem of estimating parameters in the SDE \eqref{eq:sde:generic:effective} based on a perturbed input.

-Here we present several data-driven coarse-graining examples to illustrate the applicability of the estimation methodology described in section \ref{sec:estimator}.
-Although the following examples are fairly simple, they are yet very instructive as they cover many different important aspects, including space dependent coefficients and multivariate processes.
-Most importantly, however, all examples are such that the theoretical results presented in section \ref{sec:conv} apply and also so that commonly used statistical techniques, such as the maximum likelihood estimator, fail to obtain accurate approximations of the parameters in the coarse-grained model.
-We also emphasize that we use homogenization theory only to construct the weakly convergent process $X^\varepsilon$ and its limit $X$ in these numerical examples, so that we can measure the error of the estimated values and compare it with the theoretical results in section \ref{sec:conv}.
+Here, we present several data-driven coarse-graining examples to illustrate the applicability of the estimation methodology described in Section \ref{sec:estimator}.
+Although the following examples are fairly simple, they are yet very instructive as they cover many different and important aspects, including space dependent coefficients and multivariate processes.
+Most importantly, however, all examples are such that the theoretical results presented in Section \ref{sec:conv} apply and also so that commonly used statistical techniques, such as the maximum likelihood estimator, fail to obtain accurate approximations of the parameters in the coarse-grained model.
+We also emphasise that we only use homogenization theory to construct the weakly convergent process $X^\varepsilon$ and its limit process $X$ in these numerical examples, so that we can measure the error of the estimated values and compare it with the theoretical results in Section \ref{sec:conv}.
 In fact, the developed estimation procedure itself does not rely on any homogenization techniques at all.
 Moreover, it does neither rely on the statistical knowledge of $Y^\varepsilon$, i.e.\ knowledge of \eqref{eq:sde:generic:fastslow:fast}, nor on any other information of \eqref{eq:sde:generic:fastslow}, even $\varepsilon$ is not assumed to be known.